-Effective May 7, 2019: For those benchmark classifications that are below the market average, the A-I Steps will be increased by up to 4% of the percentage listed in Appendix A. The County will concurrently increase the A-I Steps of each SEIU represented non-benchmark classification salary scale based on the County's internal salary administration alignments.
+Effective May 2, 2023 contingent upon Board adoption by May 9, 2023: For those benchmark classifications that have been identified as below the market average, the A-I Steps will be increased as listed in Appendix A-1.
+The County will concurrently increase the A-I Steps of each SEIU represented non-benchmark classification salary scale based on the County's internal salary administration alignments.